Home

 (left) Clock Tower; (right) walls

-Capodimonte (Top of the Mountain) stands on a small promontory on the south-western coast of Lake Bolsena.
+Capodimonte (Mountain Cape) stands on a small promontory on the south-western coast of Lake Bolsena.
 Similar to Gradoli it was acquired by the Farnese in the XVth century.
 The access to the small town which stood on the very tip of the promontory was protected by walls and towers.

 Palazzo Farnese